ktmeaton/NCBImeta/annotate/README_Annotate.md

 	Harbin35; GCF_000834275.1; 2015;
 	Both are complete genomes.
 They differ by 88 SNPs.
 The SRA record is available.
 Attempt reassembly?
 No = requires PacBio data.
 	Could just reassembly using the illumina data to see if masking hides SNPs.
+	UPDATE: Retain Harbin35 (Los Alamos) to keep it consistent with the Los Alamos sequencing project.

 - Nicholisk 41: Extraordinarily long branch length.
 Breaks up the duplicates of Harbin 35.
 	Assembled in same sequencing project as Harbin35